Blosc/c-blosc2/plugins/codecs/ndlz/README.md

 8 to use 8x8 cells.
 If user tries to use other value for meta, the codec will return an error value.

+NDLZ only works for 2-dim datasets of 1 byte items (typesize = 1),
+so if you want to use it for a dataset with bigger typesize then you must activate SHUFFLE filter and splitting mode.

 Plugin behaviour
 -------------------